Marj Dusay: Daytime

-Marj finally originated a soap role as the evil Vanessa Bennett on All My Children from 1999-2002.
-As the mother of Dr. David Hayward (Vincent Irizarry, her co-star from Guiding Light) and Leo DuPres (Josh Duhamel), she also became Palmer Cortlandt's last wife, giving her another legendary leading man in James Mitchell.
-After Vanessa's supposed demise after she was revealed to be a drug lord, Marj was persuaded to come back to the Guiding Light, this time replacing Joan Collins, who left three months into a six-month contract.
-In late May 2005, Dusay was one of several cast members taken off contract due to budget cuts.
-The show later asked her to remain with the show on recurring status.
+Dusay originated the role of Vanessa Bennett on All My Children from 1999, a role she played until 2002.
+As the mother of Dr. David Hayward (Vincent Irizarry, her co-star from Guiding Light) and Leo DuPres (Josh Duhamel), she also became Palmer Cortlandt's last wife, playing opposite James Mitchell.
+Dusay then once again returned to the role of Alexandra on Guiding Light, this time replacing Joan Collins, who left three months into a six-month contract.